Zavy86/docker-course/README.md

 ## Resources

-Below is a list of topics covered in this Docker course:
+Below is a list of resources available for this course:

 - Examples [source codes](sources)
 - [Slides](https://container.training/) that inspired this course